rabeeajahangir/image-uploading/README.md

 Node.js, NPM, Express, Multer, Bootstrap,  Jest, Supertest.

 ### Usage Instructions:

-Verify that Node.js is installed on your system.
-Then clone the repository to your local machine and open your terminal.
-Go to the root of the cloned directory and run 'npm start'.
-Once the server starts, this application will run locally on http://localhost:5000/.
-Click [here](https://user-images.githubusercontent.com/69980221/135005969-468d3b7f-0482-40f5-9226-375c94b210da.mp4) to watch the walkthrough video.
+- Verify that Node.js is installed on your system.
+- Clone the repository to your local machine and open your terminal. -
+- Go to the root of the cloned directory and run 'npm start'.
+- Once the server starts, this application will run locally on http://localhost:5000/.
+- Click [here](https://user-images.githubusercontent.com/69980221/135005969-468d3b7f-0482-40f5-9226-375c94b210da.mp4) to watch the walkthrough video.

 ### Contribution:
 This application is created by [Rabeea Jahangir](https://github.com/rabeeajahangir)